-Please note: The information displayed here is current as of Saturday, March 28, 2015, but the official Course Catalog should be used for all official planning.
+Please note: The information displayed here is current as of Tuesday, January 18, 2022, but the official Course Catalog should be used for all official planning.

-2014-2015 Course Catalog
+2021-2022 Course Catalog

-Required for the history major
+Required for the major in history

 - Seven additional courses to broaden and deepen historical knowledge.
 One must be a seminar or independent study in which students will begin a research project to be completed in HIST 650.

 - Students are encouraged to take as many additional courses focusing on their own areas of interest as they and their advisors deem appropriate for the completion of the major.

-Required for the history minor
+Required for the minor in history

-- No more than one may be an introductory course.
+- No more than one may be an introductory course (100-199).

 Students who have earned a 4 or better in the Advanced Placement Examinations in American History, European History, or World History will receive six units of credit in history and may use that credit in partial fulfillment of the major.
 (History majors should consult with their advisors to determine which departmental introductory course their AP credit might replace.)
 These same students are strongly encouraged to consult with any member of the department about appropriate placement in courses above the introductory level.